 - If your dog gets loose while you are outside, don't panic and don't chase the dog.
 It seems counterintuitive to not do so, but dogs are often either playfully or fearfully triggered into running away when they feel chased.
 There are a few general guidelines to follow when a dog has gotten loose that may be adjusted according to the dog's temperament, if known. - If the dog sprints off into the woods, note the direction of the dog's escape while shouting, "Loose dog, loose dog!"
 "XYZ has escaped!"
 Use the dog's name when calling for assistance so people know who is on the loose.
 After alerting others to the situation, calmly follow along after the dog and try to keep it in sight. - If the dog is close by and running around playfully, try to engage it in play and entice it into an open play yard with treats. - If the dog is fearful, respect its fear when approaching.
 Running and shouting will likely spook it and make it very difficult to capture.
 Slow down and approach it quietly and indirectly.
 Again, try using treats to entice it. - Direct someone to report the escape to the office.
-If others have taken over the recovery, report the incident yourself: go to the office and tell the lead volunteer(s) who escaped and in roughly what direction they were headed. - Notify other volunteers in the area that a dog is loose. - Notify the office when the dog has been recovered. - The adoption office phone number, 703-327-4530, goes directly to voicemail, which is checked periodically during the day.
-For the fastest response, call or text Sarah Swenson, the dog walker training lead, at 703-728-7434.
-Sarah will then contact the appropriate staff member(s).
+If others have taken over the recovery, report the incident yourself: go to the office and tell the lead volunteer(s) who escaped and in roughly what direction they were headed. - Notify other volunteers in the area that a dog is loose. - Notify the office when the dog has been recovered. - The adoption office phone number is 703-327-4530.